 Related to the Bayesian framework, the graph structure of the geothermal network lends itself to simulation under uncertainty with methods such as sampling using the open-source JAGS (Just Another Gibbs Sampler).
 This is either used to compute posterior distributions, or to generate synthetic prior estimates under the empirical Bayes method for further Bayesian inference.

 Specifically, Monte Carlo estimates are applicable to scenario analysis under uncertainty.
-When making decisions involving significant capital, Contact is primary a business and must generate value.
+When making decisions involving significant capital, Contact is obligated to generate value for its shareholders.
 Sampling distributions offer management a better idea of the risk involved than point estimates.
 A method for estimating the probability of failure using net present value (NPV) is described by M. Goumas et al. [10] in their report on how to incorporate a range of technical, economic, social and environmental parameters into the decision making process.
 They conclude that MC methods require less prior information because guesses can be made, they make interpretation accessible for a layperson, and sensitivity analysis is easy to perform.

 Scenario evaluation with simulation also enables rudimentary multi-objective optimisation to be performed by comparing posteriors; the example presented is the balance of energy use, return on investment and jobs created.